cesar-rgon/simple-kf2-server-launcher/README.md

 * _Remove selected length_: It allows to remove the selected length code and description.

 #### Configuration-Maximum players
-In this section you can add, edit or remove the max.players to the launcher.
+In this section you can add, edit or remove the max.players from the launcher.
 Each max.players is composed by two fields:
 1. _Code_: Code to identify the max.players.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the max.players.